 Let me preface the rest of this post with the following:

 I’m a fast learner and pretty good test-taker, historically speaking.

 I’ve always used this sort of "funnel method" (broad to condensed) to study for things.
 It’s time-consuming, but has yet to fail me.

-My job allows me to multitask to the max, so I was able to study while working.
+My job allowed me to multitask to the max, so I was able to study while working.

 I did not intend to study for only one month.
-I initially planned for three, but life, business, and CFP® coursework took priority in Sept/Oct.
+I initially planned for three, but life, business, and CFP® coursework took priority in Sept/Oct 2016.